HenningBeyer/IMoJIE-Faster-Copy-Attention/README.md

 ### Model performance wont deacrease by using the optimized function:
 ![optimized_extraction_speeds_for_github](https://user-images.githubusercontent.com/60894149/206860806-c9855525-3de7-4b8c-be3f-4b8b69fca294.png)
- Note that 'GRU' and 'LSTM' represent IMoJIE models with their respective decoder. <br>
+ Note that 'GRU' and 'LSTM' represent IMoJIE models with their respective decoder.
+Numbers represent the training batch size. <br>
- '*' means that no copy log probs of similar tokens are combined. <br>
+ '*' means that no copy log probabilities of similar tokens are combined anymore. <br>
  '†' means that tokens will only be copied from the source sentence.
-This eliminates combining tokens outside the source sentence.
+This frames the combining of token copy log probs to the source sentence.